 To meet the eligibility criteria, you must:

-Additionally, there are limitations on the maximum discount you can avail yourself of through the Right to Buy scheme.
+Additionally, the maximum discount you can avail yourself of through the Right to Buy scheme is limited.

 Right to Buy Scheme | Getting a Right to Buy mortgage